 Since launching her business by natalie frigo, she has enjoyed handcrafting and hand-designing her pieces, which include rings, bracelets, and earrings among other things.
 She’s also made sure to include only ethically-sourced materials in her works, going beyond just avoiding conflict-free gems and metals and actively sourcing from mines that ensure ethical working conditions and limit environmental damage.
 All of this has led to works of jewelry that are both beautiful to the eye and good to the heart.

-I reached out to Natalie herself to learn more about her artistic inspiration, her views on sustainability, and the joy she gets from designing jewelry.
+I reached out to Natalie herself to learn more about her artistic inspiration, her views on sustainability, and the joy she gets from designing jewelry with Australian sapphire gemstones.

 Q. What originally inspired you to get into the jewelry space?

 I have loved jewelry for as long as I can remember, particularly the idea of having the opportunity to wear small sculptures and works of art every day.
-I have also always been enamored by gemstones: the different intensities of color, how they are cut, what their texture is like.
+I have also always been enamored by gemstones from silver earrings uae: the different intensities of color, how they are cut, what their texture is like.
 But it wasn’t until a few years ago, when I began making jewelry, that I discovered how much I loved designing.
 I began by making jewelry for myself, then friends and family.
 After that, I couldn’t stop.

 In the photo: The Antler Story Credit: By / Natalie Frigo